 Dynamic Plus Segment

-The Dynamic Plus Segment, unlike the Dynamic Segment, allows grouping contacts into much more precise segments since it enables filtering not only by contact fields but also by activities and their metrics.
-Additionally, it provides more operators and filtering options that allow you to personalize your campaigns and optimize results quickly and easily.
+The dynamic plus segment, unlike the dynamic segment, allows grouping contacts into much more precise segments as it supports filtering not only by contact fields but also by activities and their metrics.
+Additionally, it offers more operators and filtering options that enable you to customize your campaigns and optimize results quickly and easily.

 How to Access?